magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after static files cache has been cleared
+*  If one wants to do something after static files cache has been cleared

 ### 128. cms_controller_router_match_before